Izenda7Series/docs/dev/mvc_core_setup_guide.rst

 Create Authentication DB
 -------------------------------------------

-On your SQL Server create an empty database named Mvc5StarterKit.
+On your SQL Server create an empty database named MvcCoreStarterKit.
 This database is used for storing user authentication information.
 In your real integrated application, it can be replaced by your system database with your custom user credential information.

 Download `MvcCoreStarterKit.sql <https://github.com/Izenda7Series/MVCCoreStarterKit/blob/master/SQLScript/MSSQL/MVCCoreStarterKit.sql>`__ and execute on MvcCoreStarterKit database to create schema and default user authentication settings.